 Claims against Directors

-Personal claims against Directos come from all different sources, including government, creditors, Liquidators or Administrators, co-Shareholders or even the company itself.
+Personal claims against directors come from all different sources, including government, creditors, Liquidators or Administrators, co-Shareholders or even the company itself.
 Please see our Shareholder and Director Advice page for more information on company and shareholder claims.
-However, experience tells us that the two biggest factors for a Director to consider, when assessing such risk and an claims threatended or received, are as follows:
+However, experience tells us that the two biggest factors for a director to consider, when assessing such risk and an claims threatened or received, are as follows:

 I contacted Francis Wilks & Jones with regard to a client of mine who had little means and who was facing difficulties with his co-shareholders, who he alleged were drawing monies out of the company without my client’s authority and further limiting any payments to my client, who was also a director.
 At the time my client was facing retirement with no prospect of obtaining any return for his shareholding.

 However, I found Mr Downie of Francis Wilks & jones of great assistance in understanding all of the companies’ financial information going back over a period of 20 years and together we were able to negotiate and extract an outcome for my client that was beyond his initial expectations financially and additionally he was prepared to enter into a funding arrangement that meant that my client would not have to pay any associated legal fees.
 That aside, I found Francis Wilks & Jones very professional, they always responded proactively and I always felt we had a confident and knowledgeable personnel supporting our needs.
 I would definitely refer any such similar matter to them again, solely in my client’s interests.

 I was introduced to Francis Wilks & Jones with little or no expectation as to whether they could assist me.
 I had spent two decades with my co-shareholder and co-director running a small company that we developed together, but it felt in latter years that my income was not growing with the company as opposed to my co-shareholder who appeared to be doing very well.
 As time went by I was being paid a pittance and was struggling to work out how I could leave the business and sell my shares.